 Experts identified AI as a promising tool for addressing scalability challenges in uplift research, highlighting its potential to reduce timeline and cost constraints.
-For study design, Expert L suggested using AI agents as complementary participants in pilot studies to enable rapid testing of experimental protocols (e.g., \cite{ruan2024identifyingriskslmagents, anthis2025llmsocialsimulationspromising, lu-etal-2025-toolsandbox, froger2025arescalingagentenvironments}.
+For study design, Expert L suggested using AI agents as complementary participants in pilot studies to enable rapid testing of experimental protocols \parencite[e.g.,][]{ruan2024identifyingriskslmagents, anthis2025llmsocialsimulationspromising, lu-etal-2025-toolsandbox, froger2025arescalingagentenvironments, park2026llmagentsgroundedselfreports}.
 Agent-based piloting could help, for example, surface brittle task designs, unintended affordances, or reward-hacking in complex multi-step settings at low cost.
 AI-accelerated methods may also enable rapid exploration of questions and behavior across diverse simulated human profiles under clean experimental conditions.
-At the same time, agent behavior may diverge systematically from human strategies, limiting external validity and should be cautiously vetted, validated, and used as a complement to rather than substitute for human subjects research. \\\textbf{Related challenges: C3, C4, C5, C6}
+At the same time, agent behavior may be limited in external validity and should be cautiously vetted, validated, and used as a complement to rather than substitute for human subjects research. \\\textbf{Related challenges: C3, C4, C5, C6}